 Thank you, Mr. Chairman and members of the committee, for the opportunity to testify about the role of consumer choice and competition in Medicare reform.
 My name is Thomas Buchmueller.
 I teach economics at the Graduate School of Management at the University of California, Irvine.
-My testimony today will focus on the recent experiences of the employee and retiree health benefits program of the University of California (UC).1
+My testimony today will focus on the recent experiences of the employee and retiree health benefits program of the University of California (UC).

 The UC program is based on the principles of "managed competition" and is quite similar to competitive models proposed for Medicare.
 In the mid-1990s, the UC adopted a fixed dollar premium contribution policy, whereby the amount it pays for employee health insurance coverage is set at the premium charged by the least costly plan in the program.
 Because this change caused employee contributions to increase for some UC plans but not others, it created a good natural experiment for testing the price-sensitivity of consumers and the competitive response of health plans in a managed competition setting.
-Because UC retirees are offered the same choice of health plans and faced similar price changes as active employees, it is possible to compare the price-sensitivity of retirees and active employees.
+Because UC retirees are offered the same choice of health plans and faced similar price changes as active employees.
 This comparison is important because while there are reasons to suspect Medicare beneficiaries to be less price-sensitive than non-elderly workers, arguments about how a managed competition style Medicare program would work in practice are typically made with reference to employer-sponsored programs covering non-elderly workers.
+Results from the UC active employee population show that the competitive ap-